All About Mink

 Do Minks Hunt in the Water?

 Minks hunt for their food both on land and in the water.
-They hunt earthworms, rabbits, rats, chipmunks, grubs, muskrats, and mice on dry land.
+On dry land, they hunt earthworms, rabbits, rats, chipmunks, grubs, muskrats, and mice.
 Hunting fish, frogs, ducks, eggs, crabs, clams, crayfish, and lizards in or around the water’s edge.
-Minks are usually seen in the water hunting prey in the warmer months of the year, while in the winter months, they hunt prey on the land.
-Sometimes minks move closer to farms or man-made ponds so they can easier find their next meal.
+Minks are usually seen in the water hunting prey in the warmer months of the year, while in the winter, they hunt prey on the land.
+Sometimes, minks move closer to farms or man-made ponds to easily find their next meal.

 Minks moving towards farms threaten livestock such as chickens, eggs, hens, roosters, or other small livestock.
-Minks are aggressive and usually hunt whatever they can hunt, sometimes killing a yard full of chickens just to kill them.
-Some European minks have been spotted eating vegetation around or near the rivers, ponds, streams, or lakes.
+Minks are aggressive and usually hunt whatever they can, sometimes killing a yard full of chickens just to kill them.
+Some European minks have been spotted eating vegetation around or near rivers, ponds, streams, or lakes.

 Are Minks Dangerous Towards Humans?

 Minks can bite, scratch, claw, make a raspy bark and even spray like a skunk when they feel threatened, but they can also purr like a cat when they are happy and content.
-Minks have six main predators, bobcats, foxes, wolves, coyotes, owls, and humans.
-Since minks are aggressive, if you approach one, they will feel threatened and begin defending themselves even if they are hurt or sick.
-If you find and want to help a hurt or injured mink, you should call your local wildlife clinic, a rehabilitation center, or someone that will know who to call.
+Minks have six main predators: bobcats, foxes, wolves, coyotes, owls, and humans.
+Minks are aggressive, and if you approach them, they will feel threatened and begin defending themselves, even if they are hurt or sick.
+If you find and want to help a hurt or injured mink, you should call your local wildlife clinic, a rehabilitation center, or someone who will know who to call.
 Calling a pest control or animal shelter could potentially result in the mink dying.

 Do Minks Make Good Pets?